tmrouse/server-stats/README.md

 ```

 ####get_diskusedspace2()
+This function will return the used disk space as a %
 get_diskusedspace2() can be used as follows and will return the used disk space as a %
 ```php
 get_diskusedspace2()